jorge-robledo11/jorge-robledo11/README.md

 ### **Hey there!** 😸
-My name is **Jorge Robledo**, currently reside in Barranquilla, Colombia
+My name is **Jorge Robledo**, currently reside at Barranquilla, Colombia

 ### **About me** 👋🏻
 * I'm an Economist 👨🏻‍💼💼 and Data Scientist enthusiast 👨🏻‍💻